D4vEOFF/D4vEOFF/README.md

 # David "D4vEOFF" Weber

 ## About
 I'm a high school **mathematics** and **computer science** teacher.
-I am also a student of these fields on a master's program.
+I am also a student of these fields on a master's program at university.
 I am primarily interested in didactics of theoretical computer science, desktop programming and also related parts of mathematics.

 ## Skills
 - **Languages**: _Czech (native), English (C1)_